bohendo/blog-content/clippings/time-management-for-sys-admins.md

  - loc 3890 - I like to build three layers when I automate something for other people: Layer 1.
 A program that does the basic task.
 Layer 2.
 A program that the user will run, with sudo, that collects her input, validates it, makes sure she isn’t trying to do anything fishy, and then calls the first program.
 Layer 3.
 A more user-friendly way to access these previous layers, such as a web interface or menu program.

  - loc 3944 - On Unix/Linux systems, especially servers, standardize on having a Makefile in /etc that automates common tasks such as reindexing aliases, cloning data, and so on.

  - loc 3950 - When writing code to let users do privileged operations, be extremely careful.
 Build on security tools that already exist and have good credibility, such as sudo.
 Use a permission table to explain to management who will have access to what.
-It is their job to manage risk and your job to help them understand

- - loc 3950 - When writing code to let users do privileged operations, be extremely careful.
-Build on security tools that already exist and have good credibility, such as sudo.
-Use a permission table to explain to management who will have access to what.
 It is their job to manage risk and your job to help them understand the issues.
 Get approval before you deploy the system.